Before the Case

 Small claims court is set-up to resolve disputes quickly with little costs.
 Cases are always for less than $10,000.
 The rules are more simple and the hearings are less formal than in other courts.
 You can talk to a lawyer about your small claims case, but your lawyer cannot represent you in court.

-Generally, any adult, business or government agency (except the federal government) can sue or be sued in small claims court – as long as the dispute is about money:
+Generally, any adult, business, or government agency (except the federal government) can sue or be sued in small claims court.

 To file or defend a case by themselves in small claims court, the person must be:

 If a person is under 18 years old, or has been declared mentally incompetent by a court, he or she must be represented by a guardian ad litem.
-For someone not yet 18, the representative is usually one of his or her parents.
+For someone not yet 18, this is usually a parent.
 Contact the small claims adviser for your court to find out how to have a guardian ad litem appointed.

 - You lent money to a friend, and he or she refuses to re-pay it.